matheusfrancisco/hgp/README.md

 * Document your ideas about how you could further improve the calculation speed or handle more players
 * Submit your code by email or share it privately (do not share it in public space like github), including instructions on how to build and run

-### Algorithm
+### Algorithm high level

 The algorithm is based on the following idea:

-The first step we need to read the file and create our bitset struct, to read the file we create an type which will read and validate the file
+- process the file and save it in a memory bitset for each number we will count it and save on the bitset
+- whejn we receive the winner numbers we will count the intersections of the numbers and return the count of the winners

+### Algorithm low level.

-`ReadFileInformation` is a function that reads the file and returns an struct `FileType` with the items of the file which is and `[][]int` 2D slice with all valid numbers this function took the time complexity of O(n*k) wheres n is the number of lines and k is in the worst case 5, beacuse we need to validate the numbers "3 4 5 6 7" so the complexity time is `O(n*5) = O(n)` in terms of memory this function allocates `O(n*5)` which is the slice of the numbers, and holds the number of lines and the filename in the memory
+We need to read the file and save it in memory `ReadFileInformation` is a function that reads the file and returns a struct `FileType` with the items of the file which is and `[][]int` 2D slice with all valid numbers this function took the time complexity of O(n*k) wheres n is the number of lines and k is in the worst case 5, beacuse we need to validate the numbers `"3 4 5 6 7"` so the complexity time is `O(n*5) = O(n)` in terms of memory this function allocates `O(n*5)` which is the slice of the numbers, and holds the number of lines and the filename in the memory